DigitalPublishingToolkit/TOD15-Online-Courtship/md/book.md

 counterparts, who start dating as teenagers, people who study hard in China usually devote too much time to their school work.
 When they are out of college, their parents then press them to be married.
-When they reach the “leftover” age, the need to be married, from parents and society, becomes more intense.
+When they reach the 'leftover' age, the need to be married, from parents and society, becomes more intense.

-Living and working in China’s largest city, these Shanghainese women showed unique preference to Shanghai native men.
-They either used “I’m a Shanghainese” as the opening remark of their profiles or specified that “Please do not bother if you are not a native of Shanghai.”
+Living and working in China's largest city, these Shanghainese women showed unique preference to Shanghai native men.
+They either used "I'm a Shanghainese" as the opening remark of their profiles or specified that "Please do not bother if you are not a native of Shanghai".
 Emily explained that she was hoping her future significant other could speak Shanghai dialect and be immersed into Shanghai culture.
-Yueming said, “I’m an obedient Shanghai girl […] For the sake of having the same lifestyle, I prefer guys born and brought up in Shanghai.
+Yueming said, "I'm an obedient Shanghai girl […] For the sake of having the same lifestyle, I prefer guys born and brought up in Shanghai.
 If not, please do not bother me.
-Thanks.”
+Thanks".
 The survey about love stories in four metropolises showed that 73.2 percent of Shanghainese hoped their significant other could be a native of Shanghai, too.[^14_Fu_113] In the present study, the percentage was even higher.